Lightroom Classic or Lightroom CC. What’s the difference and which one do I want for my photo editing needs?

 Adobe offers a number of packages for its software.
 Here are some of the most popular and what they cost.

-Get all 30+ creative desktop and mobile apps offered by Adobe including Photoshop, Illustrator, InDesign, Premiere Pro, and XD.
+- All Apps Plan – $52.99 permonth: Get all 30+ creative apps offered by Adobe including Photoshop, Illustrator, InDesign, Premiere Pro, and XD.
 You’ll get Lightroom Classic and Lightroom CC and 100 GB of cloud storage.
-This is a great option if you use a more than just the photography-related applications.
+This is a great option if you use Lightroom with more than just the photography-related applications.

 If after reading all the above and you still don’t know what to get, here are our recommendations.